dotnet/docs/docs/standard/choosing-core-framework-server.md

 Use .NET Framework for your server application when:

-- Your app currently uses the .NET Framework (recommendation is to extend instead of migrating).
+- Your app currently uses .NET Framework (recommendation is to extend instead of migrating).
 - Your app uses third-party libraries or NuGet packages not available for .NET.
 - Your app uses .NET Framework technologies that aren't available for .NET.
 - Your app uses a platform that doesn't support .NET.